noahboegli/is-covid-19/README.md

 # is-covid-19
 A JavaScript class to learn facts about the SARS-CoV-2 coronavirus causing the CoVID-19 pandemic.
 > Note: This project is, of course, complete nonsense.
 However, the virus is not.
 It does not care about your political views, it has no passport and has proven to be dangerous even for the people not classified as "at risk".
 Stay safe.

+=> Learn more about the virus on the [WHO Website](https://www.who.int/emergencies/diseases/novel-coronavirus-2019).
 ## Usage

 ### Methods